baptvit/Artificial_Intelligence/README.md

 #### Tools Used
-- Python, SQL, R, Tensorflow, Hadoop, MapReduce, Spark, GitHub, Excel
+- Python, SQL, R, Tensorflow,Spark, Excel

 ### Accelerated Learning Techniques
 - Watch videos at 2x or 3x speed using a browser extension